AGreenwoodMelb/imgrrr/README.md

 * Album/image title+description can exceed container size causing display issues
 * Album/image description can be empty
 * No password recovery function
+* Spelling mistakes and typos EVERYWHERE
+* Probably some kind of Copyright infringement that Imgur will kneecap me over
 * (That one I forgot about -.-)
+* The image previews on the Album page need to have a max height

 ## Future Features: